microchipgnu/sui-aim/public/content/accounts/fund-account-faucet.md

     description: The address to fund
 ---

-let's fund an account with the faucet
+Let's fund an account with the faucet.
+Here's the address: {% $frontmatter.input.address %}

+Show the txn link if there is any.
+It goes like https://suiscan.xyz/devnet/tx/<digest>?network=devnet

 {% ai #fundAccountFaucet model="openai/gpt-4o-mini" tools="*" /%}